-HKFRS 9 "Financial instruments"
+HKFRS 9 Financial instruments

 HKFRS 9 issued in 2009 introduces new requirements for the classification and measurement of financial assets.
-The amendments made in 2010 include the requirements for the classification and measurement of financial liabilities and for derecognition.
+HKFRS 9 was subsequently amended in 2010 to include the requirements for the classification and measurement of financial liabilities and for derecognition, and further amended in 2013 to include the new requirements for hedge accounting.